 One way to receive discounts on your quoted life insurance rate is to bundle coverage with your car, home, or other insurance.
 Large insurers like State Farm can be fairly cheap life insurance providers because they give you the most options to bundle.

 A good strategy to maximize your bundled discounts is to review all of your insurance at the same time and pick the company that can give you the best deal for switching.
-This is more work in the short term, but can pay huge dividends in the long run.
+This is more work in the short term, but can pay huge dividends and offer great savings in the long run.

 Tip #6: Check the financial stability of the insurer

 Cheap life insurance can be a very bad deal if the insurer isn’t financially healthy enough to pay out when the time comes.
-After you go through online quotes, always check the financial reputation of the insurer so you don’t pay premiums for years only to find out the company can’t pay out any claims.
+After you get a few online life insurance quotes, always check the financial reputation of the insurer so you don’t pay premiums for years only to find out the company can’t pay out any claims.

 A.M.
 Best is an insurance rating agency and provides up-to-date information on the financial health of most life insurance companies.
 Use them to check on a company, especially if you haven’t heard of them or if they’ve started operations within the last 10 years.